john/typeup-api-serverless/README.md

 - This demo is indebted to http://serverless-stack.com/.
 Thanks guys!

 ### Setup

+// maybe can remove this, serverless.yml should be creating the files
 - create dynamodb tables
   - 'users' has index on userId
   - 'statuses' has index on statusId, and a secondary index on userId (verify that's necessary).
 - create an S3 bucket for uploads.
 Make sure CORS settings are correct.

 - Install packages:
   - npm init -y
   - npm install serverless-webpack --save-dev